-Robustness of testing the controls recorded: (added 26th April 2023) Have the Controls Been Tested Analysis and Findings of Control Testing

-Yes - Some controls have been tested
+Have the Controls Been Tested Analysis and Findings of Control Testing Yes - Some controls have been

-Risk Rationale/Comments: Chittick, Brian reviewed this risk in 08 November 2023.
+Risk Rationale/Comments: Chittick, Brian reviewed this risk in 07 Nov 2023.
 [08/11/2023 18:36:16 Brian Chittick] Cost of living crisis is sustained which has impacted on accommodation and recruitment.
-Also impacted by external recruitment environment regarding 1.2 jobs per working adult in Shetland due to decreased influx of workers into Shetland.
+Also impacted by external recruitment environment regarding 1.2 jobs per working adult in Shetland due to decreased influx of workers into Shetland

-[31/08/2022 12:03:29 Andrew Humphrey] Cost of living crisis linked with Brexit creates a situation were we are simply unable to mitigate against the primary risks, an extended review period has been adopted due to the limited scope to address these challenges

-[11/03/2021 09:38:17 Andrew Humphrey] Much remains unknown in relation to the emerging threat of the end of the transition period, it is prudent this continues to be considered a high risk

-[03/06/2019 14:17:35 Simon Bokor-Ingram] Likelihood remains High because of risk of No Deal still a real possibility.

-[05/03/2019 10:03:26 Ralph Roberts] Likelihood remains High because of risk of No Deal still real possibility

-[10/01/2019 12:34:22 Ralph Roberts] Likelihood increased as "No Deal" becomes more likely Impact still difficult to quantify with level of information available / uncertainty around impact on supply lines

-Timescale possible from late 2018 onwards

-NHS Shetland Level 4 - Strategic Risk - Approval Status: Final approval December 23 Risk ID: 1252 National Standards Strategic ID: SR01 (19)

-IF: We have excessively long waiting times and/or poor access to services THEN: This could lead to the potential of poorer patient outcomes as a result in delays in assessment of treatment RESULTING IN: Loss of confidence in the organisation as a provider of safe health and care (including negative publicity)
+NHS Shetland Level 4 - Strategic Risk - April 24 Approval S Status: Final approval Risk ID: 1252 National Standards Strategic ID: SR01 (19) Risk Description: IF: We have excessively long waiting times and/or poor access to services THEN: This could lead to the potential of poorer patient outcomes as a result in delays in assessment of treatment RESULTING IN: Lot of confidence in the organisation as a provider of safe health and care (including negative publicity) reatment RESULTING IN: Loss Risk Response: Stand Standing C Standing Committee: Treat - plan to reduce level of risk Clir Clinical Go Clinical Governance Committee (CGC), Finance and Po Performan Performance Committee (FPC) Likelihood: Consequence: Current I Risk Level & Risk Owner & Review Date: Likely - Strong Ra iting: Carolan, Kathleen possibility that this Moderate Hig h risk 31 October 2024 could occur, likely to 12 occur

-(including negative p Jubilcity)

-Risk Response: Standing Committee: ttee:

-Treat - plan to reduce level of risk Clinical Governance Committee (CGC), Finance and

-Performance Committee (FPC)

-Likelihood: Consequence: Current Risk Risk Owner & Review

-Likely - Strong Level & Rating: Date:

-possibility that this Moderate High risk Carolan, Kathleen

-could occur, likely 12 01 October 2024

-to occur